ropensci/nodbi/cran-comments.md

 ## Improvements

-- added PostgreSQL as database backend
+- added PostgreSQL, which is fully supported as database backend

 ## Bug fix

-- for SQLite under Windows add closing file references also on exit
+- for SQLite add closing file references also on exit

 ## Reverse dependencies

 * I have run R CMD check on 2 downstream dependencies, no errors or warnings
-* 1 of the downstream dependencies is my package ctrdata, for which a new release will be submitted immediately

 --------